bmccormick/PasswordVerificationService/README.md

 PasswordVerificationService
 ===========================

-This is just some example code that I've done for people that would like to see my coding style.
+This is just some example code that I've done for anyone that would like to see my coding style.

 The ant build file can create a jar file to include the code in another project.
 There are 3 dependency lib jars in the /lib directory that may already be included in the project.
 These are Spring, Commons-logging, and Guava.
 The build.xml also has “test”, “compile”, and  “clean” available.